nxskok/pasias/docs/20-repeated-measures.md

 whether the variance of that random effect is zero (does not exist) or is greater than zero.
-Zero is the smallest a variance (or SD) can be, which means that testing for it has always been kind of flakey and the standard theory doesn't work for it (the technical term is ``on the boundary of the parameter space'', and the theory applies when the null-hypothesis value is strictly *inside* the set of possible values the parameter can take).
+Zero is the smallest a variance (or SD) can be, which means that testing for it has always been kind of flakey and the standard theory doesn't work for it (the technical term is "on the boundary of the parameter space", and the theory applies when the null-hypothesis value is strictly *inside* the set of possible values the parameter can take).
 Back when we did this stuff by hand,